 TaxSlayer Pro gives you the tools you need to capture digital signatures using the mobile app or the Premium software package.

 Electronic filing PIN errors

 A personal identification number is used to sign a return electronically.
 If your client doesn’t know their PIN, enter their adjusted gross income from their prior-year tax return instead.

 Not encouraging your client to review their return

 When you have finished preparing your client’s return, encourage them to review all the information in detail before signing it.
-This will help you to avoid filing a return with a misspelled name or incorrect address, and will also give your client the peace of mind that they were able to review everything before you sent it to the IRS.
+This will help you to avoid filing a return with a misspelled name or incorrect address and will give your client peace of mind knowing that they were able to review everything before you sent it to the IRS.
 TaxSlayer Pro helps you to communicate quickly and conveniently with your clients through the TaxesToGo® app.